 On Nation al Will Call will be open the following times:

 Friday 9am – 5pm

-Please note that Rooney Road will be closed on the weekend of the National and Motocross of Nations.
-The only way to get to the parking lots is to enter from the south on Alameda Parkway.
+Please note that Rooney Road will be closed on the weekend of the National.
+The only way to get to the parking lots and Will Call will be to enter from the south on Alameda Parkway.

 At The Park

 Grandstand Seating (for invited guests with proper credential)

 Open Air Festival Seating

 Covered VIP Viewing Areas with live timing and scoring, private restrooms, and catering(for invited guests with proper credential)